pelya/dpmaster-udp-hole-punching/readme.txt

 "Run as...", and type "dpmaster", the password you chose for it, and your domain main (your computer name probably).
 After a few seconds, dpmaster should appear on your screen.
-Note that you won't be able to type anything into the window (including closing it with Ctrl-C), you'll have to close it with the upper right button.
+Note that you won't be able to type anything into the window (including closing it with Ctrl-C), you'll have to close it using the upper right windows "close" icon.
-For your information, Windows systems since Win2k include a command line utility for running programs as another user, called "runas".

-Finally, you will probably be glad to know that dpmaster can't leak memory: in fact, no resources are allocated after the initialization phase.
+You can also do this using the command line, thanks to the "runas" utility which is included in Windows systems since Win2k.

 4) OUTPUT AND VERBOSITY LEVELS: